Persecution of Christians in the Eastern Bloc: Poland

-Romanian People's Republic / Socialist Republic of Romania
+Romania

 The Romanian Orthodox Church had a long history of submitting to foreign rulers, and when the communists took power after the Soviet army occupied Romania, that was used to their advantage.
 The government ensured that the Patriarch was always someone who was loyal to them and priests who were opposed to the communists were removed.
 Under the doctrine of Marxist–Leninist atheism, the People's Republic of Romania took a hostile stance against religion, and set its sights on the ultimate goal of an atheistic society.

 After World War II, with Northern Transylvania becoming again part of Romania, non-Orthodox ethnic minorities became more numerous.
 Rivalries developed in the different religious groups and the government used this to its own advantage by letting the church strengthen its position in society in exchange for giving greater government control over it.
 This agreement played a major factor in the weakening of the Eastern Catholic Churches and their semi-forced integration into the Orthodox community.

 Members of the PCR chose who served in the church, who was admitted to seminary, and even what the content of sermons would be.
 Although these successive constitutions provided a simulacrum of religious freedom, the regime in fact had a policy of promoting atheism, coupled with religious persecution.
 The role of religious bodies was strictly limited to their houses of worship, and any visible demonstrations were strictly forbidden.
 In 1948, in order to minimize the role of the clergy in society, the government adopted a decree nationalizing church property, including schools.